material-motion/material-motion/concepts/patterns.md

 ### How (Actor)

-An Actor’s sole responsibility is to fulfill the contract defined by a corresponding Intention.
+An **Actor**'s sole responsibility is to fulfill the contract defined by a corresponding Intention.

 > How an Actor is implemented — be it an anonymous function or a class instance with state — is less important than that the Actor fulfills its contract.
 We leave it as a challenge to the reader to evaluate the merits of purely functional systems vs object-oriented systems.